Community Health Drive

 Autumn is right around the corner again.
 Fall leaves, sweater-weather, hot apple cider and the INVeg Tofurkey Drive!
-Each year we provide 40-60 individuals in-need with a 100% vegan Thanksgiving meal at no cost to them.
+Each year we provide over 50 families in-need with a 100% vegan Thanksgiving meal at no cost to them.
 Without this event, many of these people would be doing without on a holiday known for feasting and family.
 To make this possible, we ask for sponsorship to help finance these vegan gifts of compassion and community.
-If you would like to help with the INVeg Tofurkey Drive, please email TofurkeyDrive@Inveg.org If you or someone you know is in need of a free vegan Thanksgiving feast, we will be having sign-ups in October.
+If you would like to help with the INVeg Tofurkey Drive, please visit our Tofurkey Drive Page.
+People can request meals on the same page.
 Learn more about the event here: Tofurkey Drive

 INVeg Community Meetups

-Spokane Veggie Running group usually meets every Wednesday but is taking a break because of how busy we are with Spokane VegFest and one of the coordinators broke his foot and is in a cast.
-After vegfest, we will be starting the group up again.
+Spokane Vegan Outdoor Enthusiasts was meeting every Wednesday but is taking a break because of low turnout.
+If we have enough interest in the group, we will bring it back.
 If you are interested in joining us then please join the group on facebook.
 We meet at 6pm usually in front of Boots Bakery,but the location does change from time to time so double check facebook before you go.
 There are Walkers, Runners and even Rollerbladers in the group.
 If you would like to coordinate another type of outdoor activity like a bike ride or rock climbing day please let us know.

-Spokane VegFest 2016 was a huge success.
+Spokane VegFest was a huge success.
 Thank you to all those who volunteered at the event or provided sponsorship, you helped make this possible.
 The energy was high and everyone had a wonderful time.
 We had the biggest turnout to date, with more than 3,000 by closing.
 Vegan, vegetarian and veg-curious individuals came through the doors to connect and learn more about a compassionate life.
-Our keynote Speakers Gene Baur and Rich Roll packed the auditorium, with only a small amount of standing room left available.
+Our keynote Speakers Josh Lajaunie, Chef AJ and Jasmin Singer spread the message of love and kindness to all beings.
 Guests were introduced to a variety of vegan foods, goods, personal products, people, information, and activists.

 This year we introduced a few new features to Spokane VegFest.
 The first was a room solely dedicated to cooking demos.
 The topics included: cooking and baking with kids, truffle making, raw food creation, whole food plant based meals and even vegan dog food!
 The room was packed from the morning to night.
 Next year we will see how we can make this even more effective.
 The 2nd new feature we added was Kid’s VegFest.
 Kids VegFest was a hit!
 We had 5 booths and a gigantic bouncy castle outside where kids could be kids.
 We also had a clown, face painting, and coloring activities.
 The 3rd new feature was a room completely dedicated to free yoga sessions.
 The yoga room was a crowd favorite and we hope to expand it next year with other forms of dance.

-Please visit our Vendor/Sponsor page if you are interested in being a part of Spokane VegFest 2016.
-If you have any questions, are interested in volunteering or sponsoring us, please e-mail email@example.com.
+Please visit our Vendor/Sponsor page if you are interested in being a part of Spokane VegFest.
+If you have any questions, are interested in volunteering or sponsoring us, please e-mail firstname.lastname@example.org.

 About INVEG: Inland Northwest Vegans